hot-glue-for-rails/hot-glue/README.md

 **If using JSBundling, make sure to use the new `./bin/dev` to start your server instead of the old `rails server` or else your Turbo interactions will not work correctly.**
 If you want Bootstrap, install it following these instructions

-(3) To use Shakapacker, start with this command and [see this post](https://jasonfleetwoodboldt.com/courses/react-heart-rails/rails-7-shakapacker-and-reactonrails-quick-setup-part-1/)
+(3) To use Shakapacker, start with `rails new --skip-javascript` and [see this post](https://jasonfleetwoodboldt.com/courses/react-heart-rails/rails-7-shakapacker-and-reactonrails-quick-setup-part-1/)
-`rails new --skip-javascript`

-If you want Bootstrap, install it following these instructions
+If you want Bootstrap, install it following [these instructions](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/importmap-rails-with-bootstrap-sprockets-stimulus-and-turbo-long-tutorial/)

 For the old method of installing Bootstrap [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap/)